Dapp-Learning-DAO/Dapp-Learning/README-en.md

 We adhere to the concept of [open source university](https://github.com/rebase-network/Rebase-University) and follow DAO's governance.
 Currently, we are sponsored by [Ethereum foundation](https://esp.ethereum.foundation/en/), and the funds will be awarded to whoever makes big contributions to us.
 Please follow us on Twitter [@Dapp_Learning](https://twitter.com/Dapp_Learning) or WeChat Official Account [Welcome to Dapp-Learning](https://mp.weixin.qq.com/s/79eRMtB_yz8G6H8_saCeLw) to keep track of our latest progress.

 The project is still under development, and contributors are welcomed from all background.
-Feel free to send us pull requests to improve tutorial projects, set up more new tutorials, or even just to fix the minor tpyos 🤗.
+Feel free to send us pull requests to improve tutorial projects, set up more new tutorials, or even just to fix the minor typos 🤗.

 Join our developer communication group by submitting PR or sharing at [rebase university](https://docs.qq.com/doc/DS0hYTUJiUVlqVXVQ).
 Once you submit three PRs, you will be promoted to a pull request reviewer, participating in making decisions about project future directions.
 For more **project management rules**, please see [how new members participate and project governance rules](https://github.com/rebase-network/Dapp-Learning/blob/main/docs/dao.md).
 Welcome to join us if you share the same value.